Arc Flash PPE Compliance Inspection Checklist [FREE PDF]

 What does the Arc Flash PPE Compliance Inspection Checklist [FREE PDF] cover?

-This checklist covers 36 inspection items across 7 sections: Hazard Assessment & Documentation, Arc-Rated Clothing Inspection, Arc-Rated Face & Head Protection, Insulating Gloves & Hand Protection, Hearing Protection & Foot Protection, Worker Training & Competency, PPE Maintenance, Inspection Records & Storage.
+This checklist covers 36 inspection items across 7 sections: Arc Flash Hazard Assessment Documentation, Arc-Rated Clothing Inspection, Arc Flash Face and Head Protection, Arc Flash Hand and Arm Protection, PPE Selection and Worker Training, PPE Inventory and Maintenance Program, Emergency Response Readiness.
 It is designed for manufacturing operations and compliance.

 How often should this checklist be completed?